-The emperors who ruled Rome in the Ist century AD had basically a policy of containment of the possible threats to the Empire: in Europe the threat came from the German tribes beyond the Rhine and the Danube, in Asia from the Persian or Parthian empire and in Africa from the Moors.
+The emperors who ruled Rome in the Ist century AD had basically a policy of containment of the possible threats to the Empire: in Europe the threat came from the German tribes beyond the Rhine and the Upper Danube, in Asia from the Persian or Parthian empire and in Africa from the Moors.
 The Roman policy was aimed at reducing these threats by establishing alliances with minor tribes (in Europe and Africa) or kingdoms (in Asia), rather than at expanding the borders of the Empire.
 Trajan, with the support of the Senate, changed this policy in favour of an expansion of the Empire, also to react to some economical difficulties arising from the cost of the military expenditure.

-The target of the expansion was Dacia, a kingdom beyond the Danube which included a section of the Carpathian Mountains known for its rich gold mines.
+The target of the expansion was Dacia, a kingdom beyond the Lower Danube which included a section of the Carpathian Mountains which were known for their rich gold mines.
 In today's world Dacia corresponds to most of Romania plus eastern Hungary.
 In 64 AD Emperor Nero had diminished the gold content of the Roman coins and this had led to financial trouble with coins having the same official name, but different levels of gold.
 Trajan thought that the gold of Dacia could help in solving the economical difficulties of the Empire.
-The war erupted in March 101 and it was justified by raids of the Dacians in the Roman region of Mesia (today's Bulgaria), but Trajan had been preparing the war since 99 when he visited the region and approved the opening of a street on the right bank of the Danube and the fortification of several sites.
+The war erupted in March 101 and it was justified by raids of the Dacians in the Roman region of Moesia (today's Bulgaria), but Trajan had been preparing the war since 99 when he visited the region and approved the opening of a street on the right bank of the Danube and the fortification of several sites.
 The Romans defeated the Dacians at Topae, set fire to several towns and moved towards Sarmizegetusa, the capital of the kingdom.
 At this point Decebalus, the king of Dacia, accepted the conditions imposed by the Romans (which included the disarmament of the Dacian fortresses along the Danube) and a peace treaty was signed.
 In 105 Trajan declared that Decebalus was in breach of the disarmament clause and sent him an ultimatum.
-Decebalus reacted by attempting to attack Mesia, but he was repelled and gradually forced to retreat to Sarmizegetusa.
+Decebalus reacted by attempting to attack Moesia, but he was repelled and gradually forced to retreat to Sarmizegetusa.
 The Romans laid siege to the town and cut its water supply.
 The Dacians eventually surrendered and Decebalus committed suicide.
 Dacia became a Roman province.

-Inscription celebrating Trajan (and the construction of his Forum).
+Pedestal of Colonna Traiana: inscription celebrating Trajan (and the construction of his Forum).